joe-sky/narrative/packages/control-flow/README.md

 };
 ```

-> At present, only `If tag` and `Switch tag` are implemented.
-Please look forward to more other tags.
+> At present, the features of for tag has not been fully implemented.

 ## The Origin of Name